 4. Emerging Market Accessibility

-In regions with spotty connectivity or expensive data plans, offline-first PWAs provide equitable access to digital services that would otherwise be unavailable.
+In regions with spotty connectivity or expensive data plans, offline-first PWAs let people use apps they otherwise could not access.

 5. Better User Experience

-Users expect applications to work.
-Offline-first PWAs meet this expectation by eliminating the distinction between online and offline experiences.
+Users expect apps to just work.
+Offline-first PWAs deliver on that by making online and offline feel the same.

 When Offline-First Makes Sense